 Research collaborations with industry partners help us to develop innovative approaches to real world challenges, and to develop applied research that produces cross-sector improvements as well as economic, social and cultural benefits.

 Proud of its research efforts, the Faculty of Arts is no exception.
-In 2011, we received an Excellence in Research for Australia (ERA) ranking of 5 across 7 areas of study, and a further ranking of 4 across 15 areas of study.
+In 2018, the Graduate School of Humanities and Social Sciences received an Excellence in Research for Australia (ERA) ranking of 5 across 3 areas of study, and a further ranking of 4 across 9 areas of study.
 The scores, determined by the Australian Research Council, are well above the world average.

 To carry out our research, we align with the following research schools and centres.
 Browse the links below to see the range of research projects we are currently working on.

 The importance of Asia and the Middle East continues to grow at significant pace.
 The Asia Institute strives to provide leadership in the study of the rich intellectual, legal, political, cultural and religious traditions of these vital regions.
 A number of projects probe Asia-Australian relations, the lives and cultures of Asian migrants to Australia, CALL (computer aided language learning), endangered languages, dialectology, modern history and various forms of Asian popular culture.

 The School of Culture and Communication is a thriving centre for critical thinking in the humanities.
 Study areas include literary and cultural studies, art history, cinema and performance, media and communication and Australian indigenous studies.
 The School hosts the ARC Centre of Excellence for the History of Emotions, the Australian Institute of Art History, the Australian Centre, and the Research Unit in Public Culture.